-You can, as an alternative to reading this article and preparing your own CV, use a CV template which is available for purchase at www.legalcareercoaching.co.uk.
-This template contains lots of examples and over 40 pages of actual extracts from real life CVs, detailing how to set out information.
+You can, as an alternative to reading this article and preparing your own CV, use our CV template, prepared by our Managing Director and available for purchase at www.legalcareercoaching.co.uk.
+This template contains lots of examples and over 40 pages of actual extracts from real life CVs detailing how to set out information.
 It can also be copied and pasted into your own CV.

 However, if you want to prepare your own CV from scratch these simple guidelines ought to enable you to do it and to make sure your CV stands out and presents you in the best possible light.

 This section goes at the top of the CV and contains all the information the reader needs to instantly see, which includes your name, your postal address, your email address, landline phone number, mobile phone number, nationality, confirmation of a driving licence and as an optional extra your marital status and gender/sex.

 There are a small minority of people who think that you do not need to put your name on your CV and that it suffices to write Curriculum Vitae at the top of the page.
 This is wrong as you can probably imagine.

 The information in this section is used by the recruiter to contact you and also to check that you a) live in the UK and/or b) your location in comparison with themselves and c) that they can contact you easily.
 They can also check your date of birth so that if you are only 14 years old it is obvious that you will be unable to work on a particular assignment.

 For a locum, it is very important to have a summary of who you are and what you are looking for and capable of offering.
 This is usually a very simple two or three sentence paragraph outlining what you are able to offer.
 A quick example of this would be :